The portion of the home that is above ground.

 Typically refers to sheet or tile vinyl flooring.
 Resilient is a firm type of floor but “gives” a little when it is walked on.
 Resilient is also resistant to stains.

 Heavy tool used after installing vinyl sheet or vinyl tile to press the flooring into the adhesive and to help to remove any entrapped air.

 An option for viewing flooring in your own home before making a final decision.
 When you begin the process of finding the style that’s right for you, we suggest that you order samples from your local retailer.

 Liquid compound that fuses the seamed edges of vinyl tile and vinyl sheet flooring together.

-Small pieces of wood or plastic used in the initial step in the installation of hardwood, luxury vinyl or laminate to maintain a 1/4" expansion zone.
+Small pieces of wood or plastic used in the initial step in the installation of luxury vinyl to maintain a 1/4" expansion zone.
 Tile spacers are used during the installation of groutable engineered tile floors to ensure tiles are laid with the appropriate grout joint spacing.

 The detailed selections of the architect, covering all the material and labor methods to be used in erecting a building.
 Specifications usually indicate types of materials and sources, and method of application or installation.